pdfruth/dallas-docker-meetup-Aug2018/lab05/README.md

 ```

-"Tagging" the image tells it where to go when we "push" to a remote repository.
-By default it will upload to the repository at hub.docker.com (unless syou specify otherwise).
+"Tagging" the "Docker container image" tells it where to go when we "push" to a remote repository.
+By default it will upload to the repository at *hub.docker.com* (unless syou specify otherwise).

 Now we'll upload the image with *docker push*:
 ```
 $ docker push ehamamcy/mynode:v1.0
 ```

-From here, if you check your browser and look at the list of available tags in the repositoy we created, you should see your new image!
+From here, if you check your browser and look at the list of available "tags" in the repositoy we created, you should see your new image!

 ---